pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-11-debugging-elixir.md

 ![](/images/posts/vscode-debug3.png)

-It will stop in the breakpoint to inspect values, add watches and step into and over the following lines.
+It will stop at the breakpoint to inspect values, add watches and step into and over the following lines.

 ![](/images/posts/vscode-debug4.png)